thelarz/MvcRouteFlow/README.md

 * RouteFlow - Main Attribute/Filter to control flow of controller actions.
 * RouteFlowBefore - This filter tells RouteFlow to render an interstitial and as; the user a question.
-* RouteFlowSync - Used to syncronize step numbers after a GoTo has executed.
+* RouteFlowSync - Used to manually syncronize step numbers after a step has been skipped.

 ### RouteFlow Parameters ###